ros-sports/ros-sports-docs/background.rst

 .. image:: images/crowd.png

 Robotics competitions tend to start off with rapid innovation, but after a couple of years, development seems to "slow down".
-One reason for this is the way research output is shared.
+One reason for this lies in the way research output is usually shared.

 **Teams aren't publishing research output in a form that can be directly used outside their domain.**